 “Give justice to the poor and the orphan; uphold the rights of the oppressed and the destitute.”
 Psalm 82:3

 Webster’s Dictionary defines “providence” as “divine guidance or care.”
-Religion and tradition have often given us the impression that God is an angry old man with a long gray beard ready and willing to pounce on us at our next mistake.
-That, however couldn’t be further from the truth when it comes to our loving and gracious Heavenly Father.
-Now sure, we see the God of wrath and judge clear as a bell in the Old Testament, but in the New Covenant the cross has made all the difference.
+Religion and traditional teaching have often given us the impression that God is an angry old man just ready to pounce on us at our next mistake.
+That, however couldn’t be further from the truth!
+Jesus depicted God as our loving and gracious Heavenly Father who extends mercy to the underserving.
+Now sure, we see the God of wrath as clear as a bell in the Old Testament, but in the New Covenant the cross has made all the difference.
 God poured out His wrath and judgment upon Jesus on the cross so that you and I could experience a whole different side of Him.

-Today, if you find yourself in a place with violations small or great, call out to and throw yourself upon the even greater love, mercy and grace of your Father in Heaven, the Righteous Judge of all.
+Today, if you find yourself with violations great or small, call out to your loving heavenly Father and throw yourself upon His mercy and grace.
 You’ll discover that being “caught in His Providence” is the beast place on earth you could ever be.